 1. Market Value Business Valuation Method

-Instead of assets or financial data, this method derives the value of your business from the final selling price of other businesses in your industry and general location.
+Instead of assets or financial data, this method derives the value of your business from the final selling price of other companies in your industry and general location.
 This arguably makes the market method the most subjective option.
-It prevents you from overvaluing the business and coming up with an unrealistic figure.
+It prevents you from overvaluing the company and coming up with an unrealistic figure.

 The market method also doesn’t involve as many exact, indisputable numbers as other methods.
 Two people could have different opinions as far as what makes your business more or less valuable than your competitors.
 For example, an increase in monthly rent doesn’t always mean the neighborhood has officially become the new hot spot for small businesses.

-In other words, you might have to do some negotiating before both parties come to an agreement.
+In other words, you might have to do some negotiating before both parties agree.
 Smart investors and buyers will not accept an initial offer based on your opinion or other indeterminable factors.

 For that reason, many entrepreneurs only use market valuation to compare it to the other two methods.
 If the results of the other two don’t even enter the same ballpark as the first, it’s time to reconsider their criteria.